tuhai63/electron-client-es6/README.md

 You can easily debug the browser process of the Web application by using the Chrome debugger.

+## Run Docker Compose

+If you have installed Docker Compose on your PC, you can use `docker-compose` to start the REST server and Web application all at the same time.
+To do that, go to the root directory of the project where you find the `docker-compose.yml` file.
+Type `[sudo] docker-compose up` to bring up the client and server components all at once.
+Docker automatically downloads prebuilt containers from Docker Hub if it cannot find local container images.
+Refer to https://docs.docker.com/compose/ for more details.

 ## Creating the Electorn App package

 Execute `gulp` in order to build the electron app.